Linux ld library search order

 It seems like even if one uses -Wl,-rpath=/path/to/dir/with/libs

-while linking, it only sets DT_RUNPATH
+while linking, it only sets DT_RUNPATH.
+So, the command line option

-is kind of misleading (perhaps, it should explicitly say -runpath
+is kind of misleading (perhaps, it should explicitly say -runpath).

-is not recommended.
+Force setting of DT_RPATH is not recommended.
 It’s probably a relic

 from the old days.
 It’s a big hammer for a small thing.
 For example,